kc063/Pokemon-Glitch-Modeling-Project-Final/README.md

 Character IDs, like Pokemon IDs, are ints ranging from 0 to 255, but only some in that range are valid characters.

 ### The Old Man Glitch
-How the Old Man glitch occurs isn't important to this model, but the result is that the wild encounter buffer is overwritten by the player's name buffer.
+The Old Man glitch occurs when a tutorial is activated (represented by the oldMan predicate) that moves the name of the player to the wild Pokemon encounter buffer.
+The game assumes that this buffer will be overwritten before entering a wild Pokemon encounter, since locations intended to have Pokemon will write Pokemon to this buffer, overwriting the name (which makes it a theoretically safe place to store data).

 While some letter IDs correspond with valid Pokemon IDs, all enterable characters are invalid Pokemon levels.
 (Valid Pokemon levels are 0 to 100, and there are no valid character IDs in that range).